 Bell Buckle is a tiny town located in the state of Tennessee.
 With a population of 500 people and just one neighborhood, Bell Buckle is the 355th largest community in Tennessee.
-Much of the housing stock in Bell Buckle was built prior to World War II, making it one of the older and more historic towns in the country.
+Bell Buckle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Bell Buckle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Bell Buckle isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bell Buckle are a mix of both white- and blue-collar jobs.
 Overall, Bell Buckle is a town of professionals, sales and office workers and managers.
 There are especially a lot of people living in Bell Buckle who work in teaching (24.65%), office and administrative support (11.63%) and management occupations (7.44%).

 Of important note, Bell Buckle is also a town of artists.
 Bell Buckle has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bell Buckle’s character.

 Telecommuters are a relatively large percentage of the workforce: 10.23% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 As is often the case in a small town, Bell Buckle doesn't have a public transportation system that people use for their commute.